Hijack the Seas: Tsunami

 “In Faerie.
 Here, there are no such restrictions,” he told her.
 “The witches learned their craft from the Old Ones who live in the mountains—” he paused.
 “Who used to live in the mountains,” he added more softly because the shock of losing a world was still resonating through all of us.
 “They taught them a unified system.”

-“Yet on our world, where the magic originated, we were so separate . . .” she said, frowning, and then looked up, her color high.
+“Yet on our world, where the magic originated, we were so separate . . .” she said, frowning at the little plant.
+And then looked up, her color high.
 “Perhaps we could have fought the gods better if we hadn’t been!”

 “You’ve answered your own question,” Bodil commented.
-She had been tending our pot and seemed satisfied as she pulled it off the fire and started divvying the contents into fire-blackened bowls.
+She had been tending our pot and seemed satisfied as she pulled it off the fire and divvied the contents into fire-blackened bowls.

 “What?”

-“The gods separated the different streams of magic, giving only one to each of their groups of “children,” and killing anyone who dared to find a way to have more.”
+“The gods separated the different streams of magic, giving only one to each of their groups of “children” and killing anyone who dared find a way to have more.”

 “They wanted us separate and warring with each other,” she added.
 “So that we could never unite to fight against them.
 And they achieved their goal.”